 Whether or not you should make use of handouts is a contentious topic within the presentation community.
 There are those that advocate their use as a value-add, while a good number of presenters staunchly reject them outright as a threat to the integrity of their presentations.

-In this post, we’ll investigate the reasons why people use them and the potential ways that they add value, but a consider the rationale behind those who avoid using handouts at all costs.
-Our presentation design experts have given us their opinions on the topic, and we’ve analysed the key arguments for and against in a balanced way below.
+In this post, we’ll investigate the reasons why people use them and the potential ways that they add value, but consider the rationale behind those who avoid using handouts at all costs.
+We’ve analysed the key arguments for and against in a balanced way below.